Towards the Characterization of Terminal Cut Functions: a Condition for Laminar Families: Introduction

 \subsection{Our Results}

-Our main result is a new class of constraints for terminal cut functions, which generalizes both the result in \cite{ChaudhuriSWZ00} and the submodularity constraints.
+Our main result is a new class of constraints for terminal cut functions, which generalizes both the result in \cite{ChaudhuriSWZ00} and the submodularity constraints \footnote{We discuss why they are indeed generalizations in \Cref{sec: discussion}.}.
 For a type vector $\beta$, we define its \emph{support}, denoted by $\supp(\beta)$, as the collection of subsets $S$ with $\beta_S>0$.
 For any graph $G$, we define

 Our main result is summarized as the following theorem.

 \begin{theorem} Let $G$ be an edge-capacitated graph, $T$ be a set of its vertices, and $\beta,\gamma$ be type vectors.
 If (i) $\supp(\gamma)$ is a laminar family; and (ii) metric $\D_{\beta}$ dominates metric $\D_{\gamma}$ (that is, for every pair $t,t'\in T$, $\D_{\beta}(t,t') \ge \D_{\gamma}(t,t')$); then $\cut_G(\beta)\ge \cut_G(\gamma)$. \end{theorem}